adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 }
 ```

-and then to use in anger:
+and then some examples of how to use it:

 ```typescript
 interface Person {